 The board of directors of the Company (the "Board of Directors" or the "Board") for the ensuing year will be comprised of seven (7) directors.
-In accordance with the current Articles of the Company, all seven (7) directors of the Company shall be elected at each annual general meeting of Shareholders.
+In accordance with the current Articles of the Company, all seven (7) directors of the Company shall be elected at each annual general meeting of Shareholders with each director elected holding office until the next annual general meeting or until his office is vacated in accordance with the Articles of the Company.
 The Company has not, as of yet, adopted a majority voting policy such that procedures would be in place requiring the resignation of a director should the director receive more "withheld" votes than votes "for" at any uncontested meeting of Shareholders at which directors are elected.
 However, as part of its annual process of determining director nominees, the Board closely examines the support that directors receive from the Shareholders.
 In addition, the Board has noted that, based on the historical results of its annual election process, its nominees have consistently received an overwhelming majority of support from Shareholders.
 The Company continues to review and consider, among other things, its director election voting policy, evolving market practices on majority voting policies and best practices in corporate governance, and will make a determination with respect to the adoption of a majority voting policy at the appropriate time.